Iqrapath/IQRAPATH-MVP/SCHEDULER_README.md

 This document explains how to use the Laravel scheduler in the IQRAPATH application.

+## What This Does

+The scheduler is responsible for running scheduled tasks in your application, such as:

+1. Processing scheduled notifications
+2. Sending session reminders
+3. Running the WebSocket server for real-time notifications
+4. Other background tasks

 ## Scheduled Tasks

 The following tasks are currently scheduled in the application: